Emergency lighting is a lighting fixture with a battery pack that turns on automatically when a building experiences a power failure.

 Oyster lights are commonly used in common areas where large amounts of illumination are required in a visually aesthetic form factor.

-How Does Emergency Lighting Work?
+How Do Emergency Lights Work?

-Emergency lighting is wired to the building’s electrical supply and will commonly have its own dedicated electrical circuit for redundancy.
-All emergency light is fitted with its own dedicated battery to function as a backup power supply for when the building loses power.
-These batteries are what ensures the products provide their primary function, but they come at a significant cost.
-Batteries have a significantly short life-span which means all emergency lighting must be tested to ensure the battery can still provide emergency light for a minimum of 90 minutes as set out in the standards.
+The batteries ensure that the product performs its primary function, unfortunately, this can come at a significant cost.
+Batteries have a significantly short life-span than other lighting components.
+Therefore, all emergency lighting must be tested to ensure the battery can provide emergency light for a minimum of 90 minutes.
 These tests are required to be performed every 6 months by a licensed professional.

 Why use WBS emergency lights?

 Quality & Reliability

 We pride ourselves on supplying the market with affordable, quality products backed with a warranty that is double the industry standard.
 All WBS products are designed and developed in-house by our Research and Development engineers.
 They are stringently tested to ensure product reliability and longevity.